monidp9/DL-InferenceEngine/README.md

 | :---: | :---: |
 | C | T |

 They are managed with a specific serialization, in particular T loaded from a file, C readed and loaded from a GUI through Manchester syntax.
-The tableau query result is graphically represented in RDF format (Turtle notation) and visualized with a specific graph visualization program (graphviz).
+The tableau resulting fomr the query is graphically represented in RDF format (Turtle notation) and visualized with a specific graph visualization program (graphviz).
 The passed time is returned too.